• Alfred M. Hallmark

 Picture

-Named for Hiram G. Runnels, a Texas state legislator.
-County seat is Ballinger.
+Runnels County is named for Hiram G. Runnels, a Texas state legislator.
+The county seat is Ballinger.

 Abilene & Southern Depot